qrp73/SDRPP/readme.md

 ## SDL2 Wayland

-By default, SDL2 uses the X11 driver if X11 or X11Wayland is available on the system.
+By default, SDL2 uses the X11 driver if X11 or XWayland is available on the system.
 To run the application with the Wayland driver, you need to set the environment variable SDL_VIDEODRIVER=wayland.
 For example, run the following in the terminal:

 ```
 SDL_VIDEODRIVER=wayland sdrpp